Renewals

 Change of Registration Class (From Full Registration to Non-Practising Registration Class)

-Registration renewal is a process for current registrants to renew their current status and title.
-Hence, for example, only a current Non-Practising (NP) registrant can renew their NP registration, and a Full Practising registrant can only renewal their Full Practising registration.
+Important Note: Registration renewal is a process for current registrants to renew their current status and title.
+Hence, for example, only a current Non-Practising (NP) registrant can renew their NP registration, and a Full Practising registrant can only renew their Full Practising registration.

 Change of Registration Title